Sydney, New South Wales

 Earth works will include removing about 2.4 million cubic metres of spoil which includes crushed Sydney sandstone and shale.
 About 70,000t of steel will be used for the construction of the railway tracks and reinforcing the concrete.

 More than 3,000 park and ride spaces will be developed in future as part of the project.
-Major tunnelling work is expected to begin in 2014.
+Major tunnelling work began in 2014.

 The contract to design the infrastructure of the North West rail link was awarded to a consortium led by AECOM in July 2011.
 The consortium partners include Grimshaw Architects, Cox Architects and Parsons Brinckerhoff Australia.